 - …and many other areas, including travel, music, books and technology.

-Visit our list of back issues for an idea of what we’ve covered.
-To be considered for publication, please send writing samples and/or a digital portfolio for review by our staff.
-For specific information on ways you can contribute, please refer to our submission guidelines.
-Please note that Meniscus is a labor of love for all of us and our goal is to continue to create opportunities for journalists to gain experience, build their portfolios…and have a lot of fun in the process!
+To be considered for publication, please send writing samples and/or a digital portfolio for review by our staff to meniscus[at]meniscuszine[dot]com.
+From these materials, we will determine who to invite to test through a series of trial assignments for our magazine, and whether prospective applicants will subsequently be invited to join our team.
+Please note that Meniscus is a labor of love for all of us and our goal is to continue to create opportunities for our volunteer journalists to gain experience, build their portfolios…and have a lot of fun in the process!

 - Anno Domini Zine Library (San Jose, Calif.)